Thursday, July 29, 2010 Detailed Auto Topics

 Improper service that damages the boot.

-Severe potholes and hitting curbs can bent the stud.
+Severe potholes and hitting curbs can bend the stud.

 Symptoms of worn ball joint: